About Fort Myers Beach Woman’s Club

 The Fort Myers Beach Woman’s Club was organized by a group of community women in 1950 to benefit the residents of Fort Myers Beach through philanthropic activities along with a long range venture with the Beach Improvement Association.
 The Woman’s Club became instrumentally involved with the beautification, gardening and cleaning up of the beach.

-History shows the woman held their first style show in January of 1951.
+In 1950, history shows the woman held their first style show in January of 1951.
 In October of 1951, the club in conjunction with the Beach Improvement Association planned a new activity for the Beach Teen Club -roller skating.This activity required scraping, sanding and preparing the floor to erect guard rails.

 Other activities introduced to the club included dry flower arrangements, bridge lessons, knitting, shell work, ceramics, forming a book club and guest speakers informing about local topics regarding the beach.
-In the spring of 1965, the first home and garden tour was introduced to the island.
-This charitable function is still held by the club every year on the beach.

 The Historic Clubhouse – Gone But Not Forgotten

-Historic Clubhouse built in 1950
+Historic Clubhouse built in 1938.
+Lost in September 2022

-2019/2020 Board of Directors
+2023/2024 Board of Directors

 Board: Ellen Vaughan, Ashlee Torgerson, Mari Torgerson, Megan Allers, Heidi Jungwirth, Christy Hennessy, Angie Deter, Nan Williams, Kathryn Klar